 A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

 Before embarking on self publishing your book, you might like to first consider having your manuscript reviewed by a professional editor.
-As an author, you may be too close to your book to spot many of its problems and inconsistencies.
+As an author, you are probably too close to your book to spot many of its problems and inconsistencies.